SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/efficientip_solidserver_ddi.md

 EfficientIP SOLIDserver suite of appliances is designed to deliver highly scalable, secure and robust virtual and hardware appliances for critical IPAM-DNS-DHCP-NTP-TFTP services.

+!!! warning
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

+## Supported versions

+This integration supports the following versions:

+- 8.3.x

+## Supported events

+This integration supports the following events:

+- DNS logs from named

 {!_shared_content/operations_center/detection/generated/suggested_rules_f95fea50-533c-4897-9272-2f8361e63644_do_not_edit_manually.md!}

 {!_shared_content/operations_center/integrations/generated/f95fea50-533c-4897-9272-2f8361e63644.md!}